SAP-archive/teched2020-CX260/exercises/exercise-7/README.md

 ## Summary

-We hope you enjoyed the exercises!
+That's it!
+We hope you enjoyed the exercises.
+If you like to verify your code with the sample code that we've provided, you can look the [sample code](https://github.com/SAP-samples/teched2020-CX260/tree/exercises/7-comparison-features/sample-storefront/src/app/product-comparison).